Sohail Abbas: Captaincy and 2012 Olympics

 Abbas remained part of the team setup with the Olympics in mind.
 In 2011 he scored 19 goals for Pakistan.
 After serving Pakistan for almost 14 years, Abbas was awarded the captaincy of the national hockey side for the first time in the Azlan Shah Cup and London Olympics 2012.
 Abbas's side ended 7th (last) in the Azlan Shah 2012 tournament.
 Similarly, they ended the Olympics at the 7th position despite starting off with a draw against Spain.
 Sohail was dropped from the team after the Olympics.
 Later he announced his retirement from the national side.

 Post-retirement

 Despite multiple coaching offers from PHF Sohail declined taking part in any program working under the Pakistan Hockey management and kept a low profile.
 In October 2024 he took his first coaching role as an assistant coach for penalty corners for the Malaysia national team.

 Player profile

-Sohail can easily be regarded as the best short corner expert in world hockey.
+Sohail is regarded by many as the best short corner expert in world hockey.
 Argentina's Jorge Lombi and Netherlands's Taeke Taekema are second in line.
 He is a natural short corner expert with a very strong wrist, a powerful drag flick and a perfected dummy "body dodge" action.
 He was Pakistani candidate for the FIH Player of the Year award in 1999, 2000, 2001, 2003 and 2004.